alexmngn/react-rock-paper-scissors/README.md

 ## Technical Requirements

-- We prefer to use vanilla Javascript and ES2015/ES6
+- We prefer to use vanilla Javascript and the latest EcmaScript (ES6+) features
 - Using libs/frameworks is not forbidden, but we want to see your code, not someone else's
 - You can style your game assets using SASS or pure CSS
 - The solution should work in IE9+ and all modern browsers, bonus points IE8 and lower